ValenteCreativo/REMBU-APP/README.md

 2. **Data Collection**: The antenna collects data on CO₂ levels, humidity, air quality, and more.
 This data is sent to the Scroll's blockchain.

 3. **Rewards**: Users receive monthly rewards in tokens for contributing data that helps improve urban forest management.
+This tokens initially will work as a Governance Token to vote for environmental impact initiatives worth funding with the sale of the antennas income.
+Ideally these tokens will have a financial value to offer a ROI to the users that acquire an Antenna.

 4. **Decentralized and Transparent**: All data is stored on Scroll's Layer 2 blockchain, leveraging zero-knowledge proofs for scalability and security.